microsoft/terminal/doc/specs/#605 - Search/spec.md

 2. The user can choose to search case sensitively and insensitively.
 3. The user can search up or down.
 4. Found text will be selected.
-5. The search will start from the active selected text (inclusive) if there is one, or where the cursor is.
+5. The search will start from the active selected text (inclusive) if there is one, or the end of the written text.
-5. The search will automatically go around when it reaches the starting point.
+6. The search will automatically go around when it reaches the starting point.
-7. The search box can be positioned at either the top left or the bottom left of the terminal.
+7. The user can use Tab to navigate all the elements in the search box.
-8. The user can use Tab to navigate all the elements in the search box.
+8. The user can search in the opposite direction with <kbd>Shift + Enter</kbd>

 ### Accessibility